lesaii/documentation/SN0W/docs/road_to_worlds.md

 &nbsp;

-If your world is meant to be submitted for ROSE ＜＞＜ , then go over to the [＜＞＜ community discord server](https://discord.gg/Z34mSSM) and submit your world at the ROSE FISH contributions channel!
+If your world is meant to be submitted for **ROSE ＜＞＜** , then go over to [The ＜＞＜ community Discord Server](https://discord.gg/Z34mSSM) and submit your world at the **ROSE FISH** contributions channel!

 ![CONTRIBUTIONS](https://i.postimg.cc/T3n0V3Kr/contributions.png)